paul-buerkner/paul-buerkner.github.io/_posts/blog/2017-08-30-brms-blogposts.md

   feature:
 ---

-Over the past two years, several people have blogged about my R package **brms**, which allows to fit Bayesian generalized non-linear multilevel models using Stan.
+Since its foundation, several people have blogged about my R package **brms**, which allows to fit Bayesian generalized non-linear multilevel models using Stan.
 This post is intended to provide links to those blog posts.

 ## List of blog posts